 The LLC controls the state of the PHY-LLC interface using the LPS signal.
 The interface may be placed into a reset state, a disabled state, or be made to initialize and then return to normal operation.
 When the interface is not operational (whether reset, disabled, or in the process of initialization) the PHY cancels any outstanding bus request or register read request, and ignores any requests made via the LREQ line.
-Additionally, any status information generated by the PHY will not be queued and will not cause a status transfer upon restoration of the interface to normal operation.
+Additionally, any status information generated by the PHY is not queued and does not cause a status transfer upon restoration of the interface to normal operation.